eashmore/csgo-time/docs/payout.md

 # Rake Algorithm
-Implemented in frontend matches.current controller
+Implemented in Ember matches.current controller

 * `target` is amount to payout
 * `items` is an array of item objects sorted by price (highest to lowest)